-Most visitors to the Tahoe area go to see and play around in or on Big Blue.
-However there are dozens of smaller lakes in the area that might not make the same impact as Tahoe and tend to stay out of the limelight.
-Many of these lakes are open all year round and are great for kayaking, swimming, fishing and just getting away from it all.
+When they're not skiing, most visitors to Tahoe go to see and play in Big Blue, but there are dozens of smaller lakes in the area that are open yearround and are great for kayaking, swimming, fishing and just getting away from it all.
 The best thing is that each of these lakes are accessible by car.

 On your way to and from Tahoe on I-80, I'm sure you've seen seen the turnoff for Rollins Lake just after Colfax.
 This popular camping and boating lake is actually really large (over 900 acres) and can accommodate many boats and kayaks.
 The water is a bit green, but is perfect for kayaking, paddle boarding and playing in the water with your dog.